 - Hear further input on the proposed scope of changes.

 Structural Stormwater Control Policy Advisory Committee

-This fall/winter we will begin hosting the Structural Stormwater Control (SSC) Policy Advisory Committee – which will focus on recommendations regarding the Phase I SSC program requirements, and will also provide recommendations on whether this SSC approach is appropriate for WWA Phase II Permit.
-If you are interested in participation, please read the solicitation letter, and fill out the notice of interest survey by Sept.
-9, 2021.
+This year we will begin hosting the Structural Stormwater Control (SSC) Policy Advisory Committee (PAC) — which will focus on recommendations regarding the Phase I SSC program requirements, and will also provide recommendations on whether this SSC approach is appropriate for 2024 WWA Phase II Permit.

-Some Phase I and Phase II Permittees are engaging in a collaborative process to discuss and create a list of recommended permit changes.
-Permittees are engaging one another, as well as environmental stakeholders, and other interested parties.
-Currently, there are groups forming, these efforts are known as the Ad-hoc Groups.
-One group will focus on Western Washington permits and another group for the Eastern Washington Permit.
-Other regional groups in Eastern Washington may work together as well.
-This is not an Ecology led effort so please contact the Stormwater Center below for more information.
+Some Phase I and Phase II Permittees are engaging in a collaborative process to discuss and recommend permit changes.
+Permittees are engaging with one another, as well as environmental stakeholders and other interested parties.
+This is not an Ecology-led effort so please contact the Stormwater Center below for more information.

 Contact for Ad-Hoc Groups:

-More information regarding the Ad-hoc Groups will be available soon on the Washington Stormwater Center’s website.
+More information regarding the Ad-hoc Groups is on the Washington Stormwater Center’s website.